Zheyu-Rain/APT-HLS-AI/README.md

-This is the branch for HARP regression inference task.
+This is the branch for HARP classification inference task.